 Yet, 42% of employees believe it goes unnoticed when they reach a goal, and less than half of employees say they always feel appreciated at work.

-Companies that know how to recognize those who are actively striving towards creating a positive workplace culture are much better in encouraging others to do the same.
-Those who make recognition public, collaborative and visible to the entire workplace are much better in exemplifying the message and motivating others to give their best.
+Companies that know how to recognize those who are actively striving towards creating a positive workplace culture are much better at encouraging others to do the same.
+Those who make recognition public, collaborative and visible to the entire workplace are much better at exemplifying the message and motivating others to give their best.

-Consider creating a communication channel designated to employee recognition and enable the rest of the employees to join the congratulations and praise.
+Consider creating a communication channel designated for employee recognition and enable the rest of the employees to join the congratulations and praise.